lilin-bme/lilin-bme.github.io/index.md

 %}
 {% capture text %}

 We are a multidisciplinary and compact team.
 Our group members are from various backgrounds in materials science, biomedical engineering, electrical engineering, biology, physics, medicine, and other disciplines.
-We work with Dr. Li LIN, an Assistant Professor at the School of Biomedical Engineering, SJTU.
+We work with Dr. Linley Li Lin, an Assistant Professor at the School of Biomedical Engineering, SJTU.

 {%
   include button.html